The rare Mountain Gorillas popular natural habitat

 Best time to safari Uganda’s Bwindi Impenetrable National Park

 Visiting Bwindi is one of the rewarding activities to undertake on an African safari.
-Since the chimpanzees in the forest are not habituated, you can trek chimpanzees on a wildlife safari in Uganda to Kibale Forest National Park which is the best chimp tracking destination in the world.
-With the eased chartered flight connections in East Africa, you can tailor a gorilla trekking safari in Bwindi with a wildlife safari in Kenya, Tanzania safari or Rwanda wildlife safari and have a great East African experience.
+Since the chimpanzees in the forest are not habituated, you can trek chimpanzees on a wildlife safari in Uganda to Kibale Forest National Park which is the best chimp tracking destination in the world. our popular 3 days Uganda Gorilla safari in Bwindi with the eased chartered flight connections in East Africa, you can tailor a gorilla trekking safari in Bwindi with a wildlife safari in Kenya, Tanzania safari or Rwanda wildlife safari and have a great East African experience.